How many times have you thought you made the wrong choice?

 3. We learn

 Our decision may have created a scenario we don’t like.
 But that only means we either had more to learn or we changed our preferences.
-But, somehow, we’ve gotten the message that we are supposed to know everything & if we don’t, that means we are losers.
+Somewhere along the line, we picked up the (bonkers) idea that we’re supposed to know everything on the first try and if we don’t, we must be losers.

 Neither the choice you made nor its consequence defines you.
 It simply means you may have more to learn in that area – just like every other imperfect human being on the planet.